cypress-io/cypress-mock-ssr/readme.md

 This module exports [connect middleware](https://github.com/senchalabs/connect) for use in Node.js servers to provide mock routes for mocking and clearing Server Side Rendered (SSR) content.

-`cypressMockMiddleware` can be used in any connect based Node.js server including Express, Koa, Next.js, Nuxt.
+`cypressMockMiddleware` can be used in any connect based Node.js server including Express, Next.js, Nuxt.

 ```js
 const { cypressMockMiddleware } = require("@cypress/mock-ssr")